Anyone mind if we start with the most important course first? You know, dessert?

 To which I asked “How do you know it’s real good if you didn’t take a bite?!”

 I’ve waxed poetic about Ben a zillion times on this blog.
 Somehow the kindest, most thoughtful man picked me to marry, and I love him for a million different reasons.
 One of them being, of course, that he saves nibbled-on brownies from work, then brings them home to me. ;)

 Since my sweetie is working late tonight, I thought I’d return the favor and have his favorite dessert waiting for him when he gets home.
 Individual Apple Crisp.

-Ahem, that is to say, I put toffee bits in the crisp!!!!!!
+And I put toffee bits in the crisp!

 Individual Toffee Apple Crisp

 Individual Toffee Apple Crisp is sweet, and decadent yet perfectly portion controlled!